 Honouring the past, building for the future

 Alumni and supporters have responded in strikingly generous ways to the appeal for funds to help us build two new accommodation buildings, a new courtyard, a new common room and a new entrance to college.
-To date, donors and alumni have raised over £12m in just under six months.
+To date, donors and alumni have raised close to £13m.
 Such extraordinary generosity will allow the College to make a transformative difference both to the feel of the College estate and to our capacity to continue making a top-flight Oxford education available to talented young people irrespective of means or background.

-The acquisition of this site last year represented a once-in-a-lifetime opportunity to enlarge our College site and build affordable student accommodation within the expanded College curtilage.
+The acquisition of this site in 2018 represented a once-in-a-lifetime opportunity to enlarge our College site and build affordable student accommodation within the expanded College curtilage.

 An enormously generous match funding offer of £5m from an anonymous donor helped to inspire others to give and accelerated our rising totals.
 As a direct result of that wonderful gift, we are delighted to announce that one of our two new student accommodation buildings will be named after our previous Master, Mark Damazer – a fitting tribute to the energy and vision which characterised Mark and Rosie’s nine years at St Peter’s.
 The beautiful ‘Damazer House’ will nestle in close to Canal House and Bulwarks Lane.